patriciavalentine/BOLT-DATA-ANALYSIS/README.md

 For the visualizations, I used:

-- Horizontal bar graphs to display the top 5 peak and off-peak hours, which are critical for understanding demand patterns and optimizing resource allocation.
+- Horizontal **bar graphs** to display the top 5 peak and off-peak hours, which are critical for understanding demand patterns and optimizing resource allocation.

-- A histogram of revenue by payment method that offered insights into customer preferences, aiding in strategic decision-making related to payment processing.
+- A **histogram** of revenue by payment method that offered insights into customer preferences, aiding in strategic decision-making related to payment processing.

-- A treemap showing the top 5 popular pickup locations highlights key areas of demand, which is essential for targeted marketing and operational focus.
+- A **treemap** showing the top 5 popular pickup locations highlights key areas of demand, which is essential for targeted marketing and operational focus.

-- Line graphs for revenue growth over time that provided a clear view of financial performance trends, which is invaluable for forecasting and strategic planning.
+- **Line graphs** for revenue growth over time that provided a clear view of financial performance trends, which is invaluable for forecasting and strategic planning.

-**Together, these steps forms a cohesive process demonstrating my ability to transform raw data into meaningful, actionable insights.**
+## THE END.

-## Thank You 😄 !
+### Thank you!